thoth-station/storages/README.rst

 Online debugging of queries done to Dgraph
 ==========================================

 You can print to logger all the queries that are performed to a Dgraph instance.
-To do so, set the following environment variables:
+To do so, set the following environment variable:

 .. code-block::

-  export THOTH_LOG_STORAGES=DEBUG
   export THOTH_STORAGES_DEBUG_QUERIES=1

 Graph database cache